h-connor/h-connor.github.io/README.md

 As shown in the gif above, follow these steps to host your resume online:

 1. Create an online repository
-    1. Goto the 'Repositories' section on your GitHub profile
+    1. Go to the 'Repositories' section on your GitHub profile
     2. Create a new repository named: "**my_profile_name.github.io**".
     - For example, my repository is named: h-connor.github.io
 2. Select a theme